Ronakmishra/E-Commerce-Project-Building-Dimensional-Modelling/README.md

 ### Step 2: 🔐 Snowflake Setup

 - Created a Snowflake schema named `instacart`.
-- Configured an IAM role for Snowflake to access the S3 bucket.
+- Configured an IAM role in AWS and created Acess keys for Snowflake to access the S3 bucket.

 ### Step 3: 🔧 Data Loading and Table Creation